Nathan Tschohl Nathan Tschohl

 A buddy tow is a swimming technique used for lifesaving within Navy SEAL training.
 It involves one swimmer (the rescuer) towing another swimmer (the buddy), who may be incapacitated or injured, through the water to safety.

-A buddy tow is a swimming technique used for lifesaving within Navy SEAL training.
-It involves one swimmer (the rescuer) towing another swimmer (the buddy), who may be incapacitated or injured, through the water to safety.
+A buddy tow is a swimming technique used in lifesaving within Navy SEAL training.
+It involves one swimmer (the rescuer) towing another swimmer, who may be incapacitated or injured, through the water to safety.
 This technique is critical in special operations and combat swimming scenarios where a SEAL may need to assist a teammate like Michael Thornton did back in 1972.
-He towed his comrade for two hours.
+He towed his buddy for two hours.
 So lock it up.

 buddying towing techinque